centrapay/centrapay-docs/src/api/payment-requests/payment-requests.md

 ### Payment Condition

-Some asset types require conditional approval to pay.
-Possible payment conditions include confirming proof of ID or confirming a promotional item was purchased.
+Some [Asset Types][] require conditional approval to pay.
+Possible Payment Conditions include confirming proof of ID or confirming a promotional item was purchased.

-The `conditionsEnabled` flag should be set to true when [Creating a Payment Request](#create-a-payment-request) or these asset types may not be available as a [Payment Option](#payment-option).
+The `conditionsEnabled` flag should be set to true when [Creating a Payment Request](#create-a-payment-request) to indicate that
+Payment Conditions can be accepted.
+If a Payment Condition arises, the absence of the `conditionsEnabled` flag will result in the
+Payment Request being cancelled.

 Conditions can either be [accepted](#accept-payment-condition) or [declined](#accept-payment-condition).
-Conditions must be accepted for a Payment Request to be `paid` with an asset type that requires conditional approval.
 If a condition is declined, the Payment Request will be cancelled.

 {% h4 Fields %}